pramnora/css/README.md

 - HTML code, is used just to render, mostly, 'plain text'.

-- CSS code, is used to decorate that text...position text: left/right/center; colour text in...re-size text...give the text a spectic font face: arial/verdana/sans-serif/-etc...create text effects: bold/underline/italic...highlight text/-etc.
+- CSS code, is used to decorate that text...position text: left/right/center; colour text in...re-size text...give the text a spectic font face: arial/verdana/sans-serif/-etc...create text effects: bold/underline/italic...highlight text/-etc. CSS, can also be used to create such things as page rows/columns...and, position these exactly as the web page designer pleases.

+In short, and it summary...without CSS being available...; then, web pages would mostly tend to look very 'boring', indeed.
+Myself, I can hardly think of 'one' well known/or, famous company web site...that doesn't employ the use of CSS; thus, learning to use both HTML and CSS...I would say is essential learning if you wish to learn how to write/design/build web pages truly most effectively.

 -----